Child Protection and Safeguarding Policy

 13.4 Stoke Primary School is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.

-14 Children with Special Educational Needs and Disabilities or physical health needs
+14 Children with Special Educational Needs and Disabilities (SEND) or physical health needs

-14.1 As outlined in Keeping Children Safe in Education (2021), Stoke Primary School is aware that children with additional needs or disabilities may be more vulnerable to abuse and additional barriers may exist when recognising abuse and neglect.
+14.1 As outlined in Keeping Children Safe in Education (2023), Stoke Primary School is aware that children with additional needs or disabilities may be more vulnerable to abuse both online and offline and additional barriers may exist when recognising abuse and neglect.
 This could be because;

-14.2 Staff will be trained in recognising signs of abuse in children with SEN and disabilities or certain medical conditions.
+14.2 Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead and SENCO.
+Staff will also be trained in recognising signs of abuse in children with SEN and disabilities or certain medical conditions.

 14.3 Staff will take into account the needs of a child when responding to concerns of abuse or when taking a disclosure.
 We recognise that some children require specialist intervention to communicate and advice from the SENCO will be sought in these circumstances.